EazyReal/CompetitveProgramming/basefile/resume.md

 Unfortunately, due to some relationship issues, he was unable to finish his studies at NTU for depression.
 Afterward, he entered NCTU Department of Applied Mathematics with the highest admission score of College Entrance Examination in Specified Subjects.

-He studied in both mathematics and computer science during the past two years.
+He studied in both mathematics and computer science during the past two years (majors in applied mathematics in 2018-2019 and computer science in 2020).
 In the 2019 fall semester, he joined NCTU PCCA(Programming Challenging Contest Association) and started to strike success in plenty of individual contests, including taking 541st place in Round 3 of Google Code Jam 2020.

 Various studies have been conducted during his college time.
 For example, construction of an AI program for NoGo using MCTS(Monte Carlo tree search) with RAVE(rapid action value estimation) at CGI lab lead by Dr. I-Chen Wu, finding a solution to k-MaxVD (max vertex domination of k-vertex subset) for trees in time complexity $O(k|V|)$ with Dr. Chiuyuan Chen and Dr. Meng-Tsung Tsai, and building a natural language inference model with a graph neural network variant at NLU lab, Institute of Information Science, Academia Sinica lead by Dr. Keh-Yih Su.